SumoLogic/sumologic-documentation/docs/integrations/web-servers/apache.md

 ## Installing Apache Monitors

 This section provides instructions for installing the Sumo Logic Monitors for Apache.
-These instructions assume you have already set up collection as described in the [Collect Logs and Metrics for Apache](/docs/integrations/web-servers/apache/collect-logs-metrics) page.
+These instructions assume you have already set up collection as described in the [Collecting Logs and Metrics for Apache](#Collecting-Logs-and-Metrics-for-Apache) page.

 Sumo Logic has provided out-of-the-box alerts available through [Sumo Logic monitors](/docs/alerts/monitors/index.md) to help you proactively monitor your Apache Web servers and farms.
 These monitors are built based on metrics and logs datasets and include pre-set thresholds based on industry best practices and recommendations.

-For details about individual alerts, see [this page](/docs/integrations/web-servers/Apache/Alerts).
+For details about individual alerts, see [this page](#Apache-Alerts).
 To install these alerts, you need to have the Manage Monitors role capability.
 There are limits to how many alerts can be enabled.
 For more information, see [Monitors](/docs/alerts/monitors#Rules) for details.

 You can install monitors by importing a JSON file or using a Terraform script.